 \subsection{Extensors}

-We now formalize the operation, discussed in Section~\ref{mch}, of transforming a formal logic program \FLP\ into another formal logic program $\FLP\PLUS E$, where $\Omega$ selects some occurrences of literals in the bodies of \FLP's rules and $E$ is a set of literals, the intended meaning of $\FLP\PLUS E$ being: ``in \FLP, assume $E$ in the contexts indicated by $\Omega$.''
-Definition~\ref{defn_36} defines the kind of formal object denoted by $\Omega$.
-Notation~\ref{nota_37} specifies two particular cases the first of which will play a special role in relation to the stable model semantics and the well founded semantics.
-Recall Definition~\ref{defn_6} for the notion of occurrence of literal in a statement.
+We now formalise the operation, discussed in Section~\ref{mch}, of transforming a formal logic program \FLP\ into another formal logic program $\FLP\PLUS E$, where $\Omega$ selects some occurrences of literals in the bodies of \FLP's rules and $E$ is a set of literals, the intended meaning of $\FLP\PLUS E$ being: ``in \FLP, assume $E$ in the contexts indicated by $\Omega$.''
+Definition~\ref{defn_37} defines the kind of formal object denoted by $\Omega$.
+Notation~\ref{nota_38} specifies three particular cases the first two of which will play a special role in relation to the stable model and the well-founded semantics.
+Recall Definition~\ref{defn_6} for the notion of an occurrence of a literal in a formula.